Student Spotlight: Brian Peterson

-After starting at COD in 2010, Peterson is pursuing his Associate in General Studies degree.
-He will transfer to Northern Illinois University in 2013 to earn his bachelor's in Technology and Industrial Management, and he hopes to work as a facility manager or project manager for a manufacturing firm.
+After starting at COD, Peterson pursued his Associate in General Studies degree and then transferred to Northern Illinois University to earn his bachelor’s in Technology and Industrial Management, and he hopes to work as a facility manager or project manager for a manufacturing firm.

-In addition to his studies, Peterson applied for several Foundation Scholarships thanks to Professor Bob Hazard's English 1102 class.
+In addition to his studies at COD, Peterson applied for several Foundation Scholarships thanks to Professor Bob Hazard’s English 1102 class.
 Hazard encouraged Peterson to apply, and his efforts were well worth it when he received the Naperville Rotary Scholarship and Veterans Textbook Scholarship.
-He also is president of the Student Veterans Association.
+He also was president of the Student Veterans Association.